Yale SOM Deadlines, Essays & Analysis (Class of 2013, Starting Fall 2011)

 DEADLINES [table id=47 /]

-SHORT ANSWERS Please answer each of the four questions below with a short paragraph of no more than 150 words.
+Short Answers Please answer each of the four questions below with a short paragraph of no more than 150 words.
 This is an opportunity to distill your core ideas, values, goals and motivations into a set of snapshots that help tell us who you are, where you are headed, and why.
-(600 words maximum)
+(150 words maximum per question)

 1. What are your professional goals immediately after you receive your MBA?

 2. What are your long-term career aspirations?

 3. Why are you choosing to pursue an MBA and why now?
 (If you plan to use your MBA experience to make a significant change in the field or nature of your career, please tell us what you have done to prepare for this transition.)

 4. What attracts you specifically to the Yale School of Management’s MBA program?

 Analysis: A typical Goals Essay, broken down into components.
 Yale doesn't specifically ask for a career analysis or summary (though they do want to know the steps you've taken to change career paths) but I suggest squeezing in your goal-related professional and personal experiences anyways.
 If you don't have the space, consider those same accomplishments and experiences as potential essay topics for the "Personal Statements" below to relate the source of your goals and your potential for achieving them.

 Personal Statements Choose two (2) of the following topics and answer them in essay form.
 Please indicate the topic numbers at the beginning of your essays.
 (500 words maximum per essay)